hookdeck/product-docs/docs/destinations.md

 ## Edit a Destination

-You can edit a [`Destination`](destinations) by selecting the the edit button from the destination card options menu:
+You can edit a [`Destination`](destinations) by selecting the edit button from the destination card options menu:

 ![Edit a destination](../static/img/connections/update-destination.png)